Visibility: Geodetic visibility

 The geographical visibility depends on the altitude of the observation site and the topology of its surroundings.
 Planes and water surfaces provide a maximum range of vision, but vegetation, buildings and mountains are geographical obstacles that limit the geographical visibility.
 When the sky is clear and the meteorological visibility is high, the curvature of the earth limits the maximum possible geodetic visibility.
 The visibility from an elevated observation point down to the surface of the sea can be calculated using the Pythagorean theorem, since the line of sight and the radius of the Earth form the two legs of a right triangle.
-The height of the elevated point plus the Earth radius form its hypotenuse.
+The height of the elevated point plus the Earth's radius form its hypotenuse.
 If both the eyes and the object are raised above the reference plane, there are two right-angled triangles.
 The tangent touching the surface of the Earth or water consists of the two short legs of the two right triangles, which are added together to calculate the geometric range of vision.

-In geodesy the atmospheric refraction is always taken into account in the calculation, which increases the range of vision, so that even objects behind the horizon can still be seen.
+In geodesy the atmospheric refraction, which increases the range of vision, is always taken into account in the calculation, so that even objects behind the horizon can still be seen.